Kaiser-Yang/blink-cmp-git/README.md

 How long it will take to show results depends on the network speed and the response time of the git center.
 But, don't worries, once you enable `use_items_cache`, the items will be cached when you first trigger the completion by inputting `@`, `#`, or `:` (You can DIY the triggers).
+Furthermore, once you enable `use_items_pre_cache`, when the source is created, it will pre-cache all the items.
 For the documentation of `mention` feature, it will be cached when you hover on one item.

 ## Version Introduction